Skip to content

 Water Taxi transport available to Sandfly Point as follows;

-• Service is weather dependant
+• Service is weather dependent.

-• $55 per person, minimum of 4 fares due to early start for skipper
+• $55 per person, minimum of 4 fares due to early start for skipper.

 Glade Wharf Pick Up